Methodology

 Ethnicity

-Ethnicity groups are based on the ethnic origin data item collected in the census and are provided on a headcount basis.
+Ethnicity groups are based on the ethnic origin data item collected in the census and are provided on both an FTE and headcount basis.
+FTE has been provided for the first time in the 2023 statistics (covering all years from 2017 to 2023).
+Of the ethnic groupings:

 Time in service at local authority